 Natale a Rio (2008)

 Natale in Sudafrica (2010)

 Vacanze di Natale a Cortina (2011)

 Colpi di Fulmine (2012)

 Colpi di Fortuna (2013)

 A Natale mi Sposo (2010)

 Natale a Parigi (2011)

-SInce 2012, Boldi has turned his interested to the "tele-panettone," creating a series of straight to tv series filmed exculsively for Mediaset, shown around Christmas.
+SInce 2012, Boldi has turned his interest to the "tele-panettone" creating a series of straight to tv series filmed exculsively for Mediaset, shown around Christmas.
 He inaugurated the new trend in 2012 with Natale a Quattro Zampe, where usual comic antics from cunning and naughty protagonists were paired with those of their pets.

 By Andrea Nicosia